+TERMINATE_OR_BUFFER 0

-TERMINATE_OR_BUFFER 0 When the Direct-Debiting-Failure-Handling AVP is set to TERMINATE_OR_BUFFER, the service MUST be granted for as long as there is a connection to the credit-control server.
-If the credit-control client does not receive any Credit-Control-Answer message within the Tx timer (as defined in section 13) the credit-control request is regarded as failed.
+When the DDFH is set to TERMINATE_OR_BUFFER, the service MUST be granted for as long as there is a connection to the credit-control server.
+If the credit-control client does not receive any Credit-Control-Answer messages before the Tx timer (as defined in Section 13) expires, the credit-control request is regarded as failed.
 The client SHOULD terminate the service if it can determine from the failed answer that units have not been debited.
-Otherwise the credit-control client SHOULD grant the service, store the request in application level non-volatile storage, and try to re-send the request.
-These requests MUST be marked as possible duplicates by setting the Tflag in the command header as described in [DIAMBASE] section 3.
+Otherwise, the credit-control client SHOULD grant the service, store the request in application-level non-volatile storage, and try to resend the request.
+These requests MUST be marked as possible duplicates by setting the T flag in the command header as described in [RFC6733], Section 3.
 This is the default behavior if the AVP isn't included in the reply from the authorization server.

-CONTINUE
+CONTINUE 1

-1 When the Direct-Debiting-Failure-Handling AVP is set to CONTINUE, the service SHOULD be granted, even if credit-control messages can't be delivered, and the request should be deleted.
+When the DDFH is set to CONTINUE, the service SHOULD be granted, even if credit-control messages can't be delivered, and the request should be deleted.